matthiasn/talk-transcripts/Hickey_Rich/ClojureIntroForLispProgrammers.md

 [Audience laughter]

 As do our editors.
-In fact, we know the superiority about being able to move these pieces around, vs. something that is whitespace based.
+In fact, we know the superiority about being able to move these pieces around, vs. something that is white space based.

 So it is kind of neat.
 You know, def and blah, and you see again where we are using lists for, what we would have used lists for, data,